 To become an environmental lawyer, consider pursuing a bachelor's degree in a field like environmental studies, public policy, or political science.
 Then, earn a law degree and pass the bar exam.

-Average annual salary (US): $90,025
+Average annual US salary (Glassdoor): $112,000 [4]

-Renewable energy engineers work on ways to get energy from renewable sources like wind, sun, and water.
+Renewable energy engineers work on ways to get energy from renewable sources such as wind, sun, and water.
 They also work to reduce the use of finite energy sources, like oil.
 These engineers might be advisors, consultants, designers, or builders.
 Some job duties might include report preparation, energy system inspections, project management, and data analysis.

-Average annual salary (US): $89,941
+Average annual US salary (Glassdoor): $115,000 [5]

-To become a S&CC or ESG consultant, aim for a bachelor's degree in environmental science, community development, or sustainability for an entry-level position.
+To become an S&CC or ESG consultant, aim for a bachelor's degree in environmental science, community development, or sustainability for an entry-level position.
 At the consultant level, you may need a master's degree or a Master of Business Administration (MBA) in sustainability.
 As an S&CC consultant, you'll likely work in an office, but you may be required to travel to meet with clients and conduct site inspections.

-Climate change isn't just an environmental problem, but also a cultural, economic, social, political, and scientific one.
+Climate change isn't just an environmental problem but also a cultural, economic, social, political, and scientific one.
 Therefore, top skills and duties for climate change professionals may include:

 Climate change finance: Apply and distribute funds that support climate-change companies and nonprofit organizations.